-The NGWSP is a priority project of the United States Government and the Navajo Nation, therefore, the Department of Interior, Reclamation, the Navajo Nation, and Bureau of Indian Affairs are working as partners to streamline the processes as necessary to meet all project deadlines.
-Reclamation therefore respectfully requests that this application for NGWSP rights-of-way be prioritized accordingly, and that rather than being processed first-come, first-served, the application is accorded top priority and is processed when received.
+The NGWSP is a priority project of the United States Government and the Navajo Nation; therefore, the Department of Interior, the Department of Reclamation, the Navajo Nation, and the Bureau of Indian Affairs are working as partners to streamline the processes, as necessary, to meet all project deadlines.
+Reclamation therefore respectfully requests that this application for NGWSP Rights-of-Way be prioritized accordingly, and that the application is processed when received.

 Please note that the acquisition of tribal consent is Time Sensitive.
-Reclamation respectfully requests that the consent to this easement be granted on or before April 15, 2016 to allow for additional processing by the BIA, and in order to maintain the Navajo-Gallup Water Supply Project (NGWSP) construction schedule.
+Reclamation respectfully requests that the consent to this easement be granted on or before May 15, 2016 to allow for additional processing by the BIA.